 Pork is one of those tricky cuts of meat that we’ve never been quite sure about.
 A less than well-done piece of pork had always been considered unsafe meat likely to be contaminated with trichinosis—a potential disaster no one wants to deal with.
 However, recent improvements in the way pork producers care for their animals has us rethinking what safe pork looks like.

-Advances in Raising Livestock Prompted Change
+Advances in Raising Livestock Prompted Change in Recommended Pork Temperature

-In recent years, advances in both food safety and nutritional content of pork has prompted the USDA to revisit their recommended pork temperatures.
+In recent years, advances in both food safety and nutritional content of pork have prompted the USDA to revisit their recommended pork temperatures.
 On average, most common cuts of pork are 16% leaner than they were 20 years ago, and saturated fat has dropped 27%.
 In fact, pork tenderloin is now as lean as a skinless chicken breast.
 (The recommended internal temperature for chicken sits at 165°F [74°C].)

 As pork producers improved feeding and breeding practices to deliver leaner pork, in tandem with industry-wide efforts covering food safety, the Department of Agriculture decided it was time to make a change.
 The guidelines for pork now mirror doneness temperature advice for other meats.

 The new USDA recommended temperature for pork is a significant 15°F (8°C) less than what was previously recommended, and will typically yield a finished product that is pinker than most home cooks are accustomed to.
 The new 145°F (63°C) recommended internal temperature (followed by a recommended 3-minute rest) might find you tossing out Grandma’s old recipes in favor of more juicy, tender and flavorful chops, loins and roasts.
 Interestingly enough, chef recommended temperatures and leading cookbooks have been suggesting cooking pork to 145°F (63°C) internal temperature for years.